Anodizing: Definition, Importance, and Different Types

 Some of the key features of chromic acid anodizing include: good bonding with adhesives to other objects and electrically non-conductive properties.
 Chromic acid anodizing is frequently used for aerospace components, welded components, or as a substrate for additional painting.

 Type II (sulfuric acid) is the most popular anodizing method.
-Films produced by the sulfuric acid anodizing technique have a thickness between 0.0001 and 0.001 inches.
-The oxide build-up changes the surface of the part making it well-suited for situations where abrasion resistance and hardness are necessary.
+Films produced by the sulfuric acid anodizing technique have a thickness between .0002 and .001 inches.
+The oxide build-up changes the part's surface, making it well-suited for situations where abrasion resistance and hardness are necessary.

 The colorful surface finish on aluminum and related alloys is obtained by making use of the porosity of the sulfuric acid coatings before sealing.
 The porous aluminum oxide readily absorbs dyes.
 Sealing the anodic oxide film after the dye has been applied helps avoid color fading while the part is in use.
-Despite being generally colorfast, colored anodized films have a propensity to fade in continuous exposure to UV light.
-Some of the color options available with this anodizing technique include: black, gray, brown, red, blue, green, and gold.
+Despite being generally colorfast, colored anodized films tend to fade in continuous exposure to UV light.
+Some color options available with this anodizing technique include black, gray, brown, red, blue, green, and gold.

 Compared to other methods of anodizing, sulfuric acid anodizing uses less expensive chemicals, less energy, and less time to reach the desired thickness.
 It is also possible to finish more types of alloys.
 Other advantages of this method are that it produces a more durable coating than chromic acid anodizing, and results in a clear and natural finish, which allows other colors to be added when dying.
 Treating Type II anodizing process waste is also less expensive and simpler than treating chromic acid anodizing waste.
 Common applications for Type II anodizing include optical and electronic parts, bodies for hydraulic valves, and enclosures for electronics and computers.

 Hard coat anodizing is typically applied using an electrolyte based on sulfuric acid.
 It produces a substantially denser and thicker oxide layer than sulfuric acid anodizing.
+The coating thickness of hard anodizing is typically between 0.0005 to 0.002 inches.
 The hard anodizing process is recommended for applications requiring superior abrasion resistance in corrosive environments.
 It can also be useful in cases where better electrical insulation is needed.

 Because Type III anodized coatings can be made quite thick, they are useful for refurbishing wear coatings or for remanufacturing out-of-spec components.
-Some of the key characteristics of hard anodized coatings include: increased wear resistance compared to other types of anodized coating, electrically non-conductive surface, can fix aluminum's worn surfaces by creating a uniform layer across the surface, and enhanced lubrication for sliding applications.
+Some key characteristics of hard anodized coatings include increased wear resistance compared to other types of anodized coating, electrically non-conductive surface, fixing aluminum's worn surfaces by creating a uniform layer across the surface, and enhanced lubrication for sliding applications.
 Hard coat anodizing can be used for valves and pistons, sliding parts, gears, joint swivels, electrical insulation, blast shields, and more.

 Table 1 lists the benefits of anodizing: